Portable Targeted Sampling Framework Using LLVM: Motivation and Prior Work

+A missing piece is an agile path from methodology development to real hardware level validation.
+The intent of the sample set is to approximate the behavior of the real system, so validation by simulation is only meaningful if the simulator faithfully models the target.
+If it does not, the validation does not transfer.
+This also leads to difficulty in comparing different methodologies as results are tied to different simulators, forcing redundant engineering effort before we can make apples-to-apples comparisons.

-Prior sampling techniques are validated against small benchmarks or partial executions of benchmarks.
-For example, LoopPoint is validated with SPEC2017 benchmarks using train-size input with Sniper~\cite{sniper}.
-FSA~\cite{fsa} is validated with the first 30~billion instructions of the SPEC2006 benchmarks with gem5~\cite{11_gem5,20_gem5}.
+For example, LoopPoint is validated with SPEC~CPU2017 benchmarks using train-size input with Sniper~\cite{sniper}.
+FSA~\cite{fsa} is validated with the first 30~billion instructions of the SPEC~CPU2006~\cite{spec2006} benchmarks with gem5~\cite{11_gem5,20_gem5}.
 These techniques can only be validated in a limited way because they require a full detailed simulation from beginning to end of the workload to validate.
 Detailed simulation can be 2--10$\times$ slower than functional simulation, which implies that validation of full-sized workloads could take nearly a decade!

-This limitation has led to sampling techniques being rarely validated with large benchmarks.
-There is no guarantee that the validation results of smaller benchmarks or partial executions of benchmarks can be generalized to large benchmarks.
-Moreover, because it is difficult to obtain the actual program phases of the workloads, sampling methodologies typically have little insight into why one sampling technique works better than another, or why not.
-Instead, they often only compare the final predicted metric results on particular sets of benchmarks.
-This can be misleading, either by chance or by exploiting the effects of having a large enough sample size.
+Lack of an agile workflow to validate quickly has led to sampling techniques being rarely validated with large benchmarks.